SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 'Mechanized Wave' Armoured recon company organization increased to 3 from 1
  - 'Contious Offensive' Added 3% planning

+#### Air Doctrine
+ - Flying forterss reduced stratbomber defence to 20% from 25%
+ - Mass Destruction redced stratbombing to 15% from 20%

 #### Airforice command
 - 'Total devestation' Decreased strat bombing to 10% from 20% Added ground support +10%